corasaniti/spring-boot-profiles-rest-example/README.md

-# Spring Boot "Microservice" Example Project
+# Spring Boot Microservice Example Project

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
-I hope it helps you.

 ## How to Run